-- You can use either Cloudera Manager or the following command-line instructions to complete this configuration. - This information applies specifically to CDH 5.11.x.
+- This configuration process can be completed using either Cloudera Manager or the command-line instructions. - This information applies specifically to CDH 5.13.x.
 If you use an earlier version of CDH, see the documentation for that version located at Cloudera Documentation.